pytorch/torchchat/README.md

 ## Fine-tuned models from torchtune

 torchchat supports running inference with models fine-tuned using [torchtune](https://github.com/pytorch/torchtune).
 To do so, we first need to convert the checkpoints into a format supported by torchchat.

-We can use the following workflow to run inference on a fine-tuned Llama3 model.
+Below is a simple workflow to run inference on a fine-tuned Llama3 model.
 For more details on how to fine-tune Llama3, see the instructions [here](https://github.com/pytorch/torchtune?tab=readme-ov-file#llama3)

 ```bash
 # install torchtune